 Naturally occurring enzymes are critical to the healthy functioning of our bodies.
-We produce upwards of 3,000 types of enzymes, which contribute to the construction, maintenance, and repair of every cell in the body.
+We produce upwards of 3,000 types of enzymes, which contribute to the construction, maintenance, and repair of every cell in the human body.

 In essence, enzymes are chemicals that serve as catalysts for various crucial biological functions, like digesting food, healing wounds, and controlling inflammation.
 However, our bodies don’t always produce all the ones we need, and as we age, we produce lower quantities of enzymes.
 That’s where systemic enzymes come in.